Akula538/StockShark/README.md

 # StockShark

-StockShark is a chess engine that knows how to play chess and evaluate a position.
+StockShark is a chess engine that can play chess and evaluate a position.
 Rating on Chess.com ~2100 elo.

 All you need to start using the engine is to run the file StockShark.exe .